-In May 2021, Siemens received an ESG Risk Rating of 28.4 and was assessed by Sustainalytics to be at medium risk of experiencing material financial impacts from ESG factors.
-Siemens’s ESG Risk Rating places it 5th out of 105 in the Industrial Conglomerates industry assessed by Sustainalytics.
+In 2022, Sustainalytics lists Siemens among the 10% of companies with the best ESG Risk Rating in the industrial conglomerates segment.
 The management of material ESG risks at Siemens is rated as strong.
-The company's overall exposure is high and is similar to subindustry average.
+The company's overall exposure is high and below to subindustry average.

 Sustainalytics’ ESG Risk Ratings measure a company’s exposure to industry-specific material ESG risks and how well a company is managing those risks.
-The Rating distinguishes between five levels of risk: negligible, low, medium, high and severe.
+The Rating distinguishes between three levels of risk management: weak, average, and strong.

 Copyright ©2021 Sustainalytics.
 All rights reserved.
 This section contains information developed by Sustainalytics (www.sustainalytics.com).
 Such information and data are proprietary of Sustainalytics and/or its third party suppliers (Third Party Data) and are provided for informational purposes only.
 They do not constitute an endorsement of any product or project, nor an investment advice and are not warranted to be complete, timely, accurate or suitable for a particular purpose.
 Their use is subject to conditions available at https://www.sustainalytics.com/legal-disclaimers.